US PGA Championship Betting Offers 2021

 If players are still tied after three holes the event goes to sudden death until a winner is declared.

 Similar to most other majors the PGA Championship moves around with various host venues used.
-The 2021 Championship will be held at Kiawah Island Golf Resort, hosting the US PGA for the second time.
-It has previously hosted the major in 2012 and saw a record set as Rory McIlroy won his first major with a record 8 strokes to spare.
+The 2025 Championship will be held at Quail Hollow Golf Club, hosting the US PGA for the second time.
+It has previously hosted the major in 2017, which saw Justin Thomas win his first of two Championships and the only major he has won to date.

 PGA Championship Venues